 - 2 tablespoons honey

-- In the bowl of a stand mixer, combine the water, 1 teaspoon of sugar, and yeast, letting it sit for about 5 minutes (or until sugar and yeast are dissolved).
+- In the bowl of a stand mixer using the paddle attachment, combine the water, 1 teaspoon of sugar, and yeast, letting it sit for about 5 minutes (or until sugar and yeast are dissolved).
 (Note, this will be a thick mixture)

-- Add in the remaining sugar, milk, butter, and salt and stir.
+- Add in the remaining sugar, milk, 6 tablespoons butter, and salt and mix until just combined.

-- Add the flour to the yeast mixture, beating with the flat beater for about 3 minutes at medium-high speed.
+- Add the flour to the yeast mixture, and mix for about 3 minutes at medium-high speed.
 Scrape the dough into the center of the bowl.

-- Using the dough hook attachment, knead the dough for 3-4 minutes.
+- Switch out the paddle attachment for the dough hook.
+Knead the dough on low for 3-4 minutes.

-- Cover the dough with a clean kitchen towel and let it rise for 1-2 hours (or until doubled in size).
+- Cover the dough with a clean kitchen towel or plastic wrap and let it rise in a warm place for 1-2 hours (or until doubled in size).

 - Gently punch down on the risen dough to deflate it.
 Divide the dough into 12 equal pieces.
 (You can do this by continuing to divide the dough in half until you are down to 12 pieces.
 Or, roll the dough into a log and use a bench knife or stiff spatula to cut it into 12 pieces.)

-- Round each piece into a smooth ball and place it on the greased pan, evenly spaced.
+- Round each piece into a smooth ball and place in the prepared baking dish, evenly spaced.

-- Cover the rolls with a kitchen towel and let them rise for about 30 minutes.
-They should be nice and puffy.
+- Cover the rolls with a kitchen towel and let them rise in a warm place for about 30 minutes, or until about doubled.

-- Preheat the oven to 350°F when the rolls are just about done rising.
+- Preheat the oven to 350°F when the rolls are nearing the end of their rise time.

 - Bake for 12-15 minutes, or until golden brown.

-- Remove from the oven and brush with melted butter.
-Let them cool a bit before turning them out onto a wire rack.
+- Remove from the oven and brush with the remaining tablespoon of melted butter.
 Serve warm with the cinnamon honey butter.

 CINNAMON HONEY BUTTER

-- In a small bowl, combine the butter, confectioners' sugar, honey, and cinnamon.
-Mix with a mixer or by hand until well blended.
-Serve with the rolls.
+- In a medium bowl, using a hand mixer on medium speed, add the butter, confectioners' sugar, honey, and cinnamon.
+Beat the ingredients together until fully incorporated.
+Serve with the warm rolls.